localgovdrupal/localgov_menu_link_group/README.md

   - From the Group add/edit form.
   - By drag-and-drop from the group listing page at /admin/structure/menu/localgov_menu_link_group
 - The group configurations are fully exportable and importable like any other Drupal configuration file.
+- By using the same Group label and parent menu link, multiple groups can be part of the same menu link group.
+This could be useful when you are providing configration files from multiple modules.

 ## Todo
 - Unit tests.